Guide

 Changing your course

-Your Student visa only permits you to change course if you fulfil all of the following requirements:
+Your Student visa only permits you to change course if you all of the following apply:

-• The new course needs to be related to the previous course e.g. same subject group, deeper specialisation, or genuine career aspirations.
+• The new course is related to the previous course e.g. same subject group, deeper specialisation, or genuine career aspirations.

-If your new course is at a lower level or your visa will expire prior to the new course completion date, you will need to apply for a new visa from outside the UK.
-You will not be able to start your new course until you have returned on the new visa.
+If your new course is at a lower level, or longer than your current Student visa, you will need to apply for a new Student visa outside the UK.
+You will not be able to start your new course on your current Student visa.

-If the new course is not clearly related to the previous course then both courses in combination must support your genuine career aspirations.
-You will be required to complete a form providing a justification and this will then be assessed for approval by an academic in the new School.
-You will only be permitted to change to the new course if the change is approved through this process.
+If your new course is not clearly related to your previous course then both courses together must support your genuine career aspirations.
+You will need to complete a form providing a justification.
+This will be assessed for approval by an academic and the Immigration Compliance team.
+If your request is not approved you will either need to:

 Visa time limits

-Undergraduate students are subject to a 5-year limit on their study period in the UK (with exceptions for medicine, dentistry and architecture).
-In some instances, such as needing to repeat years, this may prevent you from having sufficient visa allowance to change course and complete a degree.
-This will be considered by the Immigration Compliance Team when reviewing course changes.
+Undergraduate students are subject to a 5-year limit on study in the UK.
+There are exceptions for medicine, dentistry and architecture.
+This may prevent you from having enough time to change course and complete a degree.
+This will be considered by the Immigration Compliance team when reviewing course changes.

 Changes to your research

-If you are studying a research degree your topic may vary slightly over time, this is unlikely to impact your Student visa unless your topic changes School or you intend to change from a 3-year PhD to a 4-year PhD.
+If you are studying a research degree your topic may vary slightly over time.
+This is unlikely to impact your Student visa unless you change School or you change from a 3-year PhD to a 4-year PhD.

-Certain science and technology subjects require an ATAS (Academic Technology Approval Scheme) clearance certificate, changes to topics within these subjects may require you to apply for a new ATAS.
+Certain science and technology subjects require an ATAS certificate.
+Changes to topics within these subjects may require you to apply for a new ATAS.
+You would need to provide your new ATAS certificate to the University before you could start the new topic.

 Changing your mode of study

 As an institution, we only issue a CAS for courses that require full-time study.
-If a student wishes to change from full-time to part-time study, or vice-versa, you need to contact the Immigration Compliance Team to discuss any impact on your visa.
+If you want to change to part-time study you need to contact the Immigration Compliance Team to discuss the impact on your visa.

 Additional time

-The University expects you to complete your course according to the date provided on your CAS.
-If you are approved to have more time to complete your studies, you should be aware of the implications for your visa.
+The University expects you will be able to complete your course within the dates provided in your CAS.
+If you receive an extension to complete your studies, you should check how this affects your visa.
 Please refer to the resits, resubmissions, and repeats guide.

 Enquiries